-- 2.1.1 The Trustee's main objective for the DB Section is to ensure that the existing benefits to members can be paid (i.e. to ensure that the scheme is sufficiently well funded to secure benefits due under the rules of the Scheme and to make these payments now and in the future). - 2.1.2 The expected long-term returns of the Reference Portfolio and asset classes for the DB section are monitored regularly by the Investment Committee and will be directly related to this objective, as addressed in paragraph 1.2.4, above.
+- 2.1.1 The Trustee's primary objective (and legal duty) for the DB Section is to ensure that the existing benefits to members can be paid (i.e. to ensure that the Scheme is sufficiently well funded to secure benefits due under the rules of the Scheme and to make these payments now and in the future). - 2.1.2 The investment strategy for the DB Section aims to achieve an appropriate balance between generating returns and managing risks, while maintaining consistency with the DB section's Integrated Risk Management Framework ("IRMF") and the Trustee's risk appetite.
+This balance between returns and risk is reviewed in detail as part of an investment strategy review at each triennial actuarial valuation and is regularly monitored by the Investment Committee.